amyqnguyen/Mood-Tracker/README.md

 A *bulleted* list of <em>user stories</em>:
 - As a user, I want to enter my mood in the AM.
 - As a user, I want to enter my mood in the PM.
+- As a user, I want to get my daily average.
 - As a user, I want to see my weekly mood scores.